jdegand/link-sharing-app-frontend/README.md

 - Angular Material or Tailwind ?
 - Drag and Drop functionality on Preview page -> Angular Material CDK
-- When to save the API request -> have to resave the links array when order of links changes
+- When to send the API request -> have to save the links array when order of links changes
 - Authentication
 - Services & Interceptors
 - Spring Boot Backend